saurabhkirtani/dht11-azureIoT/README.md

 17. Now deploy the app again to the Raspberry Pi by clicking on the Remote Machine button in the toolbar.
 Wait for a minute while the app is deployed.

 18. Once the app is deployed, go to the Windows 10 IoT Core Dashboard which you would have downloaded in step 7.
 Click on the *Open in Device portal* link.
-The browser will ask you for a username and browser.
+The browser will ask you for a username and password.
 By default, the username is administrator and the password is p@ssw0rd

 19. In the portal, go to the Apps menu.
 From the dropdown, select the app whose name starts with *MagicOfCloud* and click on Set Default.
 Once the app is set as default, shutdown the Pi by clicking on the Shutdown button at the top of the portal.